Principles for promoting inclusion, equality and diversity in the curriculum.

-- Encouraging and enabling our academic staff to promote inclusion, equality and diversity in the curriculum will assist them in their pursuit of excellence in learning and teaching.
+- Encouraging and enabling our academic staff promote inclusion, equality and diversity in the curriculum will assist them in their pursuit of excellence in learning and teaching.

 - This agenda is about opening a more diverse range of ideas and fields of knowledge, not closing down avenues for exploration.

-Approaches to engaging with staff and students
+Approaches to engaging with students and staff

 - The way to engage with this agenda will vary across academic disciplines, but it is relevant to all areas and all staff and should be facilitated by all areas’ curriculum development and quality assurance and enhancement processes.